Skip to main content

 Reading

 Jesus is the first and greatest created being.
 Archē literally means "the beginning" — the first of God's creation, through whom God then created everything else.
-This was a key Arian proof-text in the fourth-century debates, and the straightforward reading of the Greek supports it.
+This was a key proof-text in the fourth-century debates because the combination of archē + ktiseōs (creation) naturally reads as "beginning/first of God's creation."

 Reasoning

 The construction is straightforward: hē archē tēs ktiseōs tou theou = "the beginning of God's creation."
 God created the Logos first, then created everything else through the Logos.
+Arius cited this verse prominently in the fourth-century debates, arguing that if Christ is called "the beginning of God's creation," he belongs within the category of created things — exalted above all other creatures, but a creature nonetheless.
+The phrase ktiseōs (creation) anchored the argument: the genitive "of creation" places the archē within creation's domain, not outside it.
 This resolves the Colossians tension: Jesus is "firstborn of all creation" (Col 1:15) because he was literally the first created, and then "all [other] things were created through him" (Col 1:16).
 The Logos is the supreme creature, not the Creator.

 Strongest counterargument

 Arianism as a theological system raises its own problems: if God needed to create an intermediary before creating the world, does this imply a change in God?
 And if the Logos is a creature, how can creatures owe him worship (Rev 5:12–13)?
-The straightforward reading of this verse supports the idea that Jesus has an origin, but the broader Christology of Revelation includes worship of the Lamb alongside God.
+The broader Christology of Revelation includes worship of the Lamb alongside God, which poses a significant challenge to a strict creaturely reading.

 Key scholars: Arius (historically), Eunomius (historically)